rm-dr/copper/README.md

   - efficient end condition: we don't need to run ALL nodes
   - What is blocking what? (data streams)
   - Hints? (iobound, networkbound, etc)
   - Nodes ask for other nodes (ifnone)
+  - Stop reading file when all dependents are done
+  - Nodes ask for other nodes (ifnone)
 - Warn on disconnected pipeline inputs
 - Detect unused nodes when building